Peteresis/Credit_Risk_Analysis/README.md

 When one class of data is the underrepresented minority class in the data sample (in our case this would be the `high risk` category), over sampling techniques maybe used to duplicate these results for a more balanced amount of positive results in training.
 Over sampling is used when the amount of data collected is insufficient.
 A couple of popular over sampling technique are the **Naive Random Oversampling** and **SMOTE (Synthetic Minority Over-sampling Technique)**, which creates synthetic samples by randomly sampling the characteristics from occurrences in the minority class.

+## New Functions Learned for `Oversampling` datasets:

+### RandomOverSampler(random_state=1)
+Random oversampling can be implemented using the RandomOverSampler class.

+The class can be defined and takes a sampling_strategy argument that can be set to “minority” to automatically balance the minority class with majority class or classes.

+This means that if the majority class had 1,000 examples and the minority class had 100, this strategy would oversampling the minority class so that it has 1,000 examples.

+### fit_resample(X,y)
+The fit_resample method resample the data and targets into a dictionary with a key-value pair of data_resampled and targets_resampled.